 2.1 Brief Introduction to WRIA 15

 Water Resource Inventory Areas (WRIAs) are large watershed areas formalized under Washington Administrative Code (Water Resources Code of 1971) for the purpose of administrative management and planning.
 WRIAs encompass multiple landscapes, hydrogeological regimes, levels of development, and variable natural resources.
 WRIA 15, also referred to as the Kitsap Watershed, is one of the 62 designated major watersheds in Washington State.

-WRIA 15 encompasses the entire Kitsap peninsula and surrounding islands, is 676 square miles, and includes Kitsap County and portions of Pierce, Mason, and King Counties (Figure 1).
-Major rivers of WRIA 15 include Union River, Tahuya River, and Dewatto River.
-All of these major rivers are located in the western part of the watershed and drain to Hood Canal.
-These rivers are home to Chinook, Summer Chum, and Steelhead, which are listed under the Endangered Species Act.
+WRIA 15 encompasses the entire Kitsap peninsula and surrounding islands.
+It comprises 676 square miles, including Kitsap County and portions of Pierce, Mason, and King Counties (Figure 1).
+Major rivers include Union River, Tahuya River, and Dewatto River, all located in the western part of the watershed and draining to Hood Canal.
+These rivers are home to Chinook, Summer Chum, and Steelhead, which are listed under the Endangered Species Act (ESA).
 Most of the area is drained by short streams that discharge directly into the surrounding marine waters of Puget Sound and Hood Canal.

 2.1.1 Land Use in WRIA 15

 Approximately 10 percent of the watershed is within a designated urban growth area.
 Major cities in WRIA 15 include Bremerton, Port Orchard, Bainbridge Island, Gig Harbor, Poulsbo, Silverdale (unincorporated), Belfair, and Kingston (unincorporated).
-The area’s port districts are important as centers for commerce and military installations and as critical hubs for marine transportation (West Central LIO, 2017).
-The area connects to Seattle by several ferry routes, and local jurisdictions anticipate increased growth with the designation of several high capacity transit communities (Puget Sound Regional Council, 2019).
-Many people move to the area for its rural feel and choose to live outside of the incorporated areas (West Central LIO, 2017).
+The area’s port districts are important as centers for commerce and military installations, as well as critical hubs for marine transportation (West Central LIO 2019).
+The area connects to Seattle via several ferry routes and local jurisdictions anticipate increased growth with the designation of several high-capacity transit communities (Puget Sound Regional Council 2019).
+Many people move to the area for its rural feel and choose to live outside of the incorporated areas (West Central LIO 2017).

 Federal ownership makes up approximately two percent of the watershed.
-A number of naval installations occur in WRIA 15, including the active Puget Sound Naval Shipyard (part of the Naval Base Kitsap) at Bremerton.
+A number of naval installations are located within WRIA 15, including the active Puget Sound Naval Shipyard (part of the Naval Base Kitsap) at Bremerton.
 Approximately 12 percent of the watershed is under state ownership, primarily by Washington Department of Natural Resources and Washington Department of Fish and Wildlife.
 The largest areas of forestland use are in the southern and western Tahuya Peninsula in Mason County.